faiz5689/4413-Project/README.md

 # Troubleshooting

 When using the application on the local machine, there is a chance that the pages will not scroll and that certain pages won't open.
+This is due to some issues with required dependencies and not our implementation.
 If this happens, please delete the contents of the `frontend/node_modules/@lastcode802/glassarview/lib/components/GlassArView/index.css` (do NOT delete the file, just its contents).
 Kill and restart the server using `ctrl + C` and `npm start` and the application should work as intended.

 If `npm install` is giving errors, try using `npm install --peer-legacy-deps`, which should work without error and install all necessary dependencies.